ElixirTeSS/tess-json-api-client/README.md

 var opts = {
   'q': "q_example", // {String} Search keywords.
   'pageNumber': 1, // {Number} The page of the collection to view.
-  'pageSize': 30 // {Number} The number of results to return per page.
+  'pageSize': 30, // {Number} The number of results to return per page.
+  'sort': "sort_example" // {String} Field to sort by.
 };

 var callback = function(error, data, response) {